rmxfor/rmxfor/README.md

 ## Hi there 👋

+I am Ran Maoxin, a student in Hanjiang Normal University.
+I want to study in Github and try to make some contributions to the community, I like coding.

 <!--
 **rmxfor/rmxfor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.